MastarCheeze/notes/src/content/a-level/physics/c3-1-dynamics/newtons-laws.md

 ## 1st Law

-> An object will remain at rest or move at constant velocity, unless acted upon by an **resultant external force**.
+> An object will remain at rest or move at constant velocity (linear equilibrium), unless acted upon by an **resultant external force**.

 If object is not moving, there is no resultant force